missionpinball/mpf-docs/docs/mechs/diverters/index.md

 For example, many diverters attached to ramps do not hold their coils in the "on" position for the entire time that they're on.
-Instead they use the ramp entry switch to see when a ball is coming their way, and when one is they quickly activate so they can catch the ball in time to divert it.
-They also typically have a timeout where they deactivate themselves if they don't actually see a ball get diverted, (like with a weak ramp shot that trips the ramp entry switch but that isn't powerful enough to make it all the way up the ramp to the diverter.)
+Instead they use an entry switch to see when a ball is coming their way, and quickly activate so they can catch the ball in time to divert it.
+They also typically have a timeout after which they deactivate themselves if they don't receive a ball, such as with a weak ramp shot that trips the ramp entry switch but that isn't powerful enough to make it all the way up the ramp to the diverter.

 MPF's diverter devices also include support for automatic enabling and disabling (based on events), and they include intelligence to know which